Anchor Syntax

 In short, following these two rules should keep you out of trouble:

-This is one of the reasons special symbols in your node IDs can lead to trouble.
+This is one of the reasons to avoid punctuation in your node IDs.

 , . : ; ? ! ( ) ' " ` | _ *